-Agencies stand to increase ridership and achieve other goals by focusing efforts on historically marginalized communities.
-Rebuilding post-COVID provides a unique opportunity for reinvestment in equitable transit.
-Investing in transit operations to better support hourly, late-night, and early-morning workers who rely on public transit would further equity goals by providing transit choices for at-risk residents.
-With investments in communities of low income and otherwise vulnerable people, public transit agencies can regain lost ridership and support the larger community.
+Rebuilding post-COVID provides a unique opportunity for reinvestment and agencies stand to increase ridership and achieve other goals.
+Investing in transit operations to better support hourly, late-night, and early-morning workers who rely on public transit would further service goals by providing transit choices for at-risk residents.
+With these investments, public transit agencies can regain lost ridership and support the larger community.

 Real estate investment in central-city areas, in partnership with transit agencies, will potentially further support increased ridership.
 Development of affordable and market-priced housing in proximity to transit routes will serve to benefit all community residents, including transit riders.
-Community outreach programs for transit agencies are vital to securing an equitable future: transit agencies need feedback to know how to best serve their customers and communities.
+Community outreach programs for transit agencies are vital: transit agencies need feedback to know how to best serve their customers and communities.
 With improved community engagement, strategic identification of residents' needs can be achieved more efficiently.